Off-Duty Alabama Cop Body Slams Walmart Customer For Not Wearing A Mask

 “Our records indicate we have not issued any citations or made arrests as it relates to the shelter in place ordinance or the face covering ordinance.
 We have made a valiant effort to gain voluntary compliance and we will continue to work cohesively with the community,” a statement from the Birmingham police department reads.

-The statement also says that an investigation is standard in cases where force was used by an officer.
-It acknowledges that the department is operating under trying circumstances, but says that they have tried to engage with the community proactively on the measures necessary to slow the spread of the coronavirus, according to WHNT.
+The statement also said that an investigation is standard in cases where force was used by an officer.
+It acknowledged that the department is operating under trying circumstances, but said that it has tried to engage with the community proactively on the measures deemed necessary to slow the spread of the coronavirus, according to WHNT.

 The response to the video online was mixed.
 While some users thought that the guard’s treatment was harsh, others thought that the video had been misrepresented.

-“It was not all about the mask.
-The native went berzerko, thus deserving the ‘Alabama Takedown,'” one user wrote.

 “Funny how this is the only part of the video shown.
 No context or anything.
-That’s called manipulation,” another remarked.
+That’s called manipulation,” one user remarked.

 “Yeah..
 I avoid that Walmart like the plague that it is.
 Surely, there is more to this than not wearing a mask,” another user said.